 - Steroids: Steroids are used to help with growth issues and muscle preservation, but they are often abused in athletics to enhance muscle growth.
-They are often obtained illegally, without a prescription, and can lead to addiction and dependency of these substances.
+They are often obtained illegally, without a prescription, and can lead to addiction and dependency.

 - Prescription drugs: Prescription drugs, like opioids, are regularly prescribed by doctors for a number of uses.

 - Opioids: Opioids are used to manage pain.

 - Xanax: Xanax, or benzodiazepines, help manage anxiety.

 - Adderall: Adderall enables those with ADD and ADHD to focus more effectively.

 - Marijuana: Helps individuals with cancer treatment, anxiety, pain, etc.